SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

 The palette on the left contains the blocks that you can add to your model.
 It has several expandable/collapsible categories for the different types of blocks.

 The canvas in the middle is the area in which you "draw" your model.
 You drag the blocks from the palette onto the canvas, specify the parameters for the blocks, and wire the blocks together.
-The content of the canvas is aligned to a grid \(see also [Showing and hiding the grid](/streaming-analytics/analytics-builder/#showing-and-hiding-the-grid)\).
+The content of the canvas is aligned to a grid, see also [Showing and hiding the grid](/streaming-analytics/analytics-builder/#showing-and-hiding-the-grid).

 The overview area at bottom right of the canvas shows the entire model.
 This is helpful if your model is too large to fit on the currently visible area of the canvas.
 See also [Navigating large models](/streaming-analytics/analytics-builder/#navigating-large-models).